Snow-clearing and de-icing operations in movement area

 Recovery of glycol

-Glycol, mixed with water, is used for aircraft de-icing.
-ADM has invested nearly $40 million in the construction of a de-icing centre at Montréal–Trudeau that allows glycol to be recovered via a system of underground pipes.
-In addition, de-icing trucks are equipped with state-of-the-art technology, including sensors, to achieve more targeted delivery of de-icer and increase its effectiveness.
-This reduces the quantity of de-icer used while ensuring compliance with the most stringent safety standards.
+Glycol mixed with water, in a concentration that varies according to the weather, is used for de-icing aircrafts.
+ADM has invested nearly $40 million in the construction of a de-icing center at Montréal-Trudeau airport, which recovers glycol through a system of underground pipes.
+Thanks to state-of-the-art technologies, de-icing trucks – equipped with sensors – can better target the application of de-icer and increase its efficiency, thus reducing the quantity used while respecting the highest safety standards.

-In 2012, ADM expanded the aircraft de-icing centre.
-An additional 32,500 m2 was added to the apron surface area.
-The centre can now accommodate up to eight aircraft at a time.
+In 2012, ADM expanded the de-icing center.
+The de-icing apron has been extended by an area of 32,500 m2 to accommodate up to eight aircrafts at a time.

-ADM and its partner Aéro Mag have implemented a system for collection and recycling of glycol so that it can be reused as de-icer.
-This aircraft de-icing product has been collected for years.
-A concentrator installed in March 2013 brings the glycol to a concentration of 50%.
-A distillation tower then brings the concentration to 99.5%.
-The glycol can then be recertified and reused for aircraft de-icing.
-This facility, which represents more than a $9 million investment by ADM, Aéro Mag and the airlines, was inaugurated on October 29, 2014.
-The project is a world first, and earned ADM a nomination for the 2015 Mercuriades competition organized by the Fédération des chambres de commerce du Québec.
+ADM and its partner Aéro Mag have made efforts to set up a system for recycling glycol and reintroducing it into the de-icing process.
+A concentrator installed in March 2013 brings the glycol concentration down to around 50%.
+A distillation tower raises the glycol concentration to 99.5%.
+The glycol is then recertified and reused for aircraft de-icing.
+This project, which represents an investment of more than $9 million, jointly financed by ADM, Aéro Mag and the air carriers, was inaugurated on October 29, 2014.
+It should be noted that this project is a world first and that it enabled the Company to be a finalist in the Mercuriades 2015, a competition organized by the Fédération des chambres de commerce du Québec.

-In 2015, ADM has invested $15 million in the second phase of the project for the development of the concept of plans and specifications, as well as the realization of various projects of operational and environmental efficiency.
-The following improvement work was carried out to contain glycol inside the perimeter of the de-icing centre :
+In 2015, the second phase was funded by ADM to the tune of $15 million for the development of the concept, plans and specifications, as well as the realization of various operational and environmental efficiency projects.
+The following improvement works have been carried out to confine the glycol within the perimeter of the de-icing center:

-- Contain and waterproof the south ditch of the de-icing centre;
+• Containment and waterproofing of the Southern ditch of the de-icing centre

-- Intercept all foundation drains of the pavement structure of the apron and snow dump.
+• Interception of all foundation drains of the roadway structure of the deck and the snow deposit.

 Monitoring of water and air quality